bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/02-SQL-Seeds/README.md

 * In the [Unsolved](Unsolved/) folder, create a `seeds.sql` file.

-  * Insert the following names, in this order, into their corresponding columns in `authors`:
+  * Insert the following names, in this order, into their corresponding columns in the `authors` table:

     1. Jane Austen